siddav99/PhD_Study_IV/comments.md

 - Please use inline code to get figures, instead of hard coding them, for example `80.0 [IQR: 65.0-90.0]`.

 - Please add discussion and compile as pdf.
+SD: Tried many option, pandoc is created but gets stuck with error 1 for some reason.
+When you run the codes, do you get the same?

 - Elaborate on the statistical methods.
 For example, add exactly how you specified the interaction.
+SD: I have added this

+SD: I had sent a comment on Slack about, OR for the EQ5D domains (logistic regression) with binomial outcome "Any Problem" and "No Problem".
+Which is the reference group, is it "Any Problem" as it comes first  alphabetically?
+Therefore, the OR would be odds of having no problems rather than odds of having any problem.
+Is that right?